 You can help prevent your child missing school by:

 To avoid disrupting your child’s education, you should arrange appointments and outings:

 Please click here to view the Whole School Attendance letter, written in Partnership with Birmingham Local Education Authority.

 A child’s school attendance can be affected if there are problems with:

 If your child starts missing school, you might not know there is a problem.
-When you find out, ask your child and then approach their teacher or the school attendance team.
+Talking to your child’s class teacher and the pastoral team is the best approach to tackling any issues.

 The school is the first place to discuss any attendance problems.
 The school will agree a plan with you to improve your child’s attendance.

 If your child’s attendance gives the school reason for concern (the trigger point is when attendance drops below 95 per cent), we will invite you into school to discuss support and next steps to improve attendance.

 At Gossey Lane we strive to ensure that our children leave school equipped with the knowledge and skills to succeed at secondary school and later in life.
 Our whole school attendance target is 96%.
 This is also the national average figure for whole school attendance.